 - Nontrading market risk economic capital usage totalled € 9.0 billion as of June 30, 2013, compared to € 8.5 billion at year-end 2012.
-The increase is primarily driven by methodology updates and exposure increases for structural foreign exchange risk partially offset by de-risking activities in the NCOU. - The economic capital usage for trading market risk totalled € 4.8 billion as of June 30, 2013, compared with € 4.7 billion at year-end 2012, broadly unchanged across the period. - The average value-at-risk of our trading units was € 57.2 million during the first six months of 2013, compared to € 57.1 million for the full year 2012 with lower levels within each risk type offset by reduced diversification benefit across the portfolio.
+The increase is primarily driven by methodology updates and exposure increases for structural foreign exchange risk partially offset by de-risking activities in the NCOU.
+The accentration of the trading part of the trading of the trad - The economic capital usage for trading market risk totalled € 4.8 billion as of June 30, 2013, compared with € 4.7 billion at year-end 2012, broadly unchanged across the period. - The average value-at-risk of our trading units was € 57.2 million during the first six months of 2013, compared to € 57.1 million for the full year 2012 with lower levels within each risk type offset by reduced diversification benefit across the portfolio.